Michlalah Yerushalayim Linda Pinsky School for Overseas Students (Machal)—S. Daniel Abraham Israel Program

 About two-thirds of the classes are in English.
 Qualified students are eligible to participate in the shiurim in the Israeli Department which are conducted in Ivrit.

 Attendance is taken in all classes.
 Grades are issued as part of an evaluation that includes tests and papers.

 There is an independent Machal Bet program.
 About 40 students participate.

 Joint programs are with Stern College, Touro College and Hebrew Theological College.

 Michlalah is primarily an Israeli College.
 Everday students are in contact with the Israeli students who comprise the overall Michlalah student body.
 Students who are capable participate in the Limudei Kodesh courses of the Israeli program.
-Students visit various religious communities in Israel as part of their Shabbos programs, and in Shabbatot with staff. members.
-Students are apprised of the major aspects if Israeli political events.
+Students visit various religious communities in Israel as part of their Shabbos programs, and in Shabbatot with staff members.
+Students are apprised of major aspects of Israeli political events.